pepamraz/gta-san-andreas-website/README.md

 This will start a local development server, and you can access the website on localhost.

 ## Contributing
 If you'd like to contribute to this project, we welcome pull requests and issue reports.
-Please see our CONTRIBUTING.md file for more information on how to get started.